-Hello 2nd trimester!
+Hello 2nd pregnancy trimester!
 What better way to spend it than booking tickets to Australia and dedicate a couple of weeks to kangaroos and koalas?

-And/ or the most beautiful encounter swimming with wild dolphins for over an hour: playful, big, quick and graceful.
+And south of the island we also had the most beautiful encounter swimming with wild dolphins for over an hour: playful, big, quick and graceful.